amanzi/amanzi/doc/user_guide/viz/paraview.rst

 VCR Control icons are shown in the upper right by default along with the time value and step id.
 These can be used to advance through a given series.

 To create a coherent movie, it is often useful to scale the color contours for the entire time range.
 To do this select "Edit Color Map" either from the top toolbar or the Color panel of the Display window.
 The Color Scale Editor contains the option "Rescale to Temporal Range".
-This will determine the data range for each time step and determine a scale ranging from the minimum to the maximum found.
+This will determine the data range for each timestep and determine a scale ranging from the minimum to the maximum found.

 To save the animation, select "Save Animation" from the File Menu.
 Select options on the Animation Settings Dialog and click Save Animation.
 Next, select the location to save the animation.
 It will be saved as a series of individual files.
 The individual images can be assembled into a movie using another application, such as iMovie on Mac or Gifsicle on linux.